gaterace/mservice/README.md

 Note that the use of the Go acctclient is merely a convenience, and not a requirement.
 Since we are using gRPC, the thin client can be written in any supported language.
 It can be part of a web or mobile application for example.

+A second command line client written in Go is available to demonstrate HTTP Rest calls: **acctclientrest**.
+The usage is the same as acctclient, except the HTTP Rest transport is used instead of gRPC.

 ## Claims and Roles ##